Heisenberg301116/Car-Management-Application/README.md

 Key Entities:
 a) User
-&nbsp;&nbsp;&nbsp;&nbsp;i) email: Stores the user's email address, which is unique for each user.
+      - i) email: Stores the user's email address, which is unique for each user.
-&nbsp;&nbsp;&nbsp;&nbsp;ii) password: Stores the hashed password for user authentication.
+      - ii) password: Stores the hashed password for user authentication.

 b) Car
       i) title: A string representing the car's title.